lfrank01/Engineering_4_Notebook/README.md

 ### Reflection

 I had to remember some basic algebra terms like the discriminant and vertex form for this assignment.
-This wasn't dificult, but it was more challenging to convert from standard from to vertex form.
+This wasn't difficult, but it was more challenging to convert from standard form to vertex form.
 Here are the lessons I learned:

 * First of all, having a reliable code environment is helpful.
-I was using [this coding IDE](https://www.online-python.com/), but because it was randomly freezing on me, I swithced to [this](https://www.onlinegdb.com/online_python_compiler) more reliable one.
+I was using [this coding IDE](https://www.online-python.com/), but because it was randomly freezing on me, I switched to [this](https://www.onlinegdb.com/online_python_compiler) more reliable one.
 However, the spicy version of code was run on the [unreliable IE](https://www.online-python.com/) because the other was not registering f strings.

 * Going off of that, f strings are a really helpful Python 3 tool that allows variables to be called in print statements without having to use `str()` each time.
 This made the printing of the vertex form and discriminant much easier.